February 3, 2021

 The detailed discussion in the above sections has made us understand that Quality is probably the most important aspect of any product or service produced and supplied by any organization, at least in the common business parlance.
 However, we have also understood that Quality is an integrated aspect of the product’s entire value chain or service manufacturing and delivery.
 Therefore, we can easily infer that Quality is integrated within the organization’s product or service, whereas ensuring the Quality of the product and service is an ongoing process throughout the value chain.

-Since Quality Management is a process, techniques such as Six Sigma intend to impact the entire production process gain importance.
+Since Quality Management is a process, techniques such as Six Sigma intend to impact the entire production process and gain importance.
 The effect could ascertain Six Sigma’s significance in Quality Management that the tool of Six Sigma has on every single step involved in the organization.
-Driving from the points mentioned under the section, the salient importance of six Sigma in the Quality Management process can be summarised as below:
+Driving from the points mentioned in the section, the salient importance of Six Sigma in the Quality Management process can be summarised below:

-Implementation of Six Sigma in the Quality Management and quality control processes would help the organization in various ways, as mentioned above.
-Most importantly, all these benefits would lead to increased profitability, efficiency, and organization effectiveness.
+Implementation of Six Sigma is a great challenge in the Quality Management and quality control processes would help the organization in various ways, as mentioned above.
+Most importantly, all these benefits would lead to increased profitability, efficiency, and organizational effectiveness.

 Continuous Feedback